 God opens His home to us >> Inheritance >>

-Father.
-God has made a covenant with us.
-He has put us in right standing with
+creation with Christ, after God has put us in right standing with

-Himself, and raised us to the level of His Son, so that we have come into
+Himself, and raised us to the level of His Son.
+We through the death of Christ have inherited

 just under His authority, and then raised us up with Him and seated us in